Internship and establishment of the official

 In the event of the absence of the probationary official from one or more assessment tests

-If the internship takes place in whole or in part at the École des Hautes Études en Santé Publique, and if you are absent for a serious reason from an exam sanctioned by a grade or another form of evaluation, you are authorized to take a new exam or evaluation organized by the EHESP.
+If the internship takes place in whole or in part at the École des Hautes Études en Santé Publique, and if you are absent for a serious reason from an examination sanctioned by a grade or another form of evaluation, you are authorized to take a new examination or evaluation organized by the EHESP.

 If the EHESP is unable to organize a new test, you will be assigned the grade corresponding to the average or median of the scores obtained by the other probationary officials.
 The scoring method chosen is set by ministerial decree.